Masaru Ikeda

-Masaru Ikeda (池田 勝, Ikeda Masaru) is a Japanese actor and voice actor from Tokyo.
-He is a graduate of the Tokyo Metro Fifth Commerce Senior High School and is currently affiliated with the Tokyo Actor's Consumer's Cooperative Society.
+Masaru Ikeda (池田 勝, Ikeda Masaru) was a Japanese actor and voice actor from Tokyo.
+He was a graduate of the Tokyo Metro Fifth Commerce Senior High School and was affiliated with the Tokyo Actor's Consumer's Cooperative Society.
 He is best known for his roles in Yatterman (as the Yatter Machines), Sakura Taisen (as Ikki Yoneda) and Japanese dubbing roles for Danny Glover.
+Ikeda died on January 31, 2026, at the age of 83.